dvab-sarma/android_local_manifest/Readme.md

 ### TODO:
+- Currently, shifting to mainline mesa3d as complete android hal is implemented for panfrost's driver.
+Testing works great need to push it to production.
+- Currently, building vp9, av1, hevc, avc hardware based decoders using ffmpeg( had to downgrade ffmpeg 7.1.1 to 7.1), it's still in  testing phase.
 - Camera drivers need to be developed for rockchip based devices.
 - Audio needs to be configured properly.